nih-cfde/usecases/templates/glossary.md

 # Use Case Library Glossary

-The Use Case Library consists of a set of **user narratives**.
-Each narrative captures one set of highly-related scientific objectives and is achieved by a series of **user epics**.
-Each epic is enabled by a set of **user stories**, which are technically-focused details about how to achieve that epic.
-User stories will often be shared among different epics.
+A Use Case consists of an **Objective** and a **Persona** - a person who can have an objective.
+These are combined into a **summary** of specific use for the CFDE, which can be achieved by a series of **user narratives**.
+Each narrative is enabled by a set of **user stories**, which are technically-focused details about how to achieve that narrative.
+User stories will often be shared among different narratives.

-The Use Case Library also provides a set of high level **summaries** that capture the essential scientific objectives and place them in the context of larger goals and the Consortium timelines.

 ![Use case library glossary image](../images/UseCaseTopDown.jpg)

 ### Definitions

-#### Scientific Objective
+#### Objective

 A description of a scientific process, told without reference to a specific technology solution.
 Focuses on